abhinavmodi/avi-test-scripts/perf-scripts/README.md

 These set of scripts are useful for performance and scale testing SSL/TLS Transactions/sec for the Avi Vantage product.
 Initial testing was performed on GCP.

-Refer to this blog for an overview and details.
+Refer to this blog (TBI) for an overview and details.

 ## Requirements